antonfirsov/docs/2017/02-Feb/createnewtemplates/how-to-create-templates.md

     dotnet new --help
 ```

-_Note: in the RC4 release the install command would not work if the path ends in a slash.
-Please ensure the path does
-not have a trailing slash_

-Here we can see that the new template is included in the template list as expected.
+Here you can see that the new template is included in the template list as expected.
 Before moving on to create a new project using this template, there are a few important things to mention about this release.
-In this release, the `--install` switch is hidden because it's currently in preview.
-The syntax of this command is likely to change.
-We have fixed that in the latest sources.
 After running install, to reset your templates back to the default list you can run the command `dotnet new --debug:reinit`.
 We don't
 currently have support for `--uninstall`, but we are working on that.
 Now let's move on to using this template.

-To create a new project we can run the following command.
+To create a new project you can run the following command.

 ```
-$ dotnet new sayedweb -n Netblog.Web -o Netblog.Web
+$ dotnet new sayedweb -n Contoso.Web -o Contoso.Web
 Content generation time: 150.1564 ms
 The template "Sayed Starter Web" created successfully.
 ```

-After executing this command, the project was created in a new folder named `Netblog.Web`.
+After executing this command, the project was created in a new folder named `Contoso.Web`.
 In addition, all the namespace elements in the .cs files
-have been updated to be `namespace Netblog.Web` instead of `namespace SayedHa.StarterWeb`.
+have been updated to be `namespace Contoso.Web` instead of `namespace SayedHa.StarterWeb`.
 If you recall from the previous screenshot there were
 two things that needed to be updated in the app: the title and the copyright.
-Let's see how we can add these parameters to the template.
+Let's see how you can add these parameters to the template.

 How to create a template with replaceable parameters
 ---------------------------------------------------

-_Sources for this example are in [02-add-parameters](https://github.com/sayedihashimi/dotnet-new-samples/tree/master/02-add-parameters/SayedHa.StarterWeb)_

-Now that we have our basic template created, let's see how we can customize this a bit.
+Now that you have created a basic template, let's see how you can customize this a bit by adding parameters.
 There are two elements in the home page that
 should be updated when the template is used.

  - Title
  - Copyright

-For each of these, we will create a parameter that can be customized by the user during project creation.
+For each of these, you will create a parameter that can be customized by the user during project creation.
 To make these changes the only file
-that we will need to modify is the `template.json` file.
+that you will need to modify is the `template.json` file.
 I've pasted the updated `template.json` file below (source files are located in the
 [02-add-parameters](https://github.com/sayedihashimi/dotnet-new-samples/tree/master/02-add-parameters) folder).

 ```